Primary tabs

 All students studying in the Institute will be required to undertake some essential induction training when they first start.
 This includes various safety inductions and facility introductory courses on Imaging, Flow Cytometry and Bioinformatics, as well as centrally-run Statistics courses.

-One to one supervision | Students are supervised on a day-to-day basis by their Principal Supervisor plus often a senior postdoc within the group.
-Discussions are held on a daily basis at the bench and a weekly basis during lab meetings.
-On average, the supervisor will meet with the students every two weeks to discuss progress.
-The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |
+One to one supervision | During their PhD, students are based in a research group, supported on a day-to-day basis by their Principal Supervisor and often a senior postdoc within the research group.
+Discussions are held daily at the bench and weekly during lab meetings.
+On average, the Supervisor will meet with the students every two weeks to discuss progress.
+More widely, students are supported by the Institute's Postgraduate Education Committee and Postgraduate Student Committee.
+PhD students are also allocated an Academic Advisor for additional research-related support.
+The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision. |

 ---|---|

-Seminars & classes | All first year postgraduate students at the Institute are encouraged to participate in the 'Stem Cell Discussion Course' which occurs weekly during term-time.
-All students are expected to attend all internal and external seminars held within the Jeffrey Cheah Biomedical Centre, including the 'Research Culture and Integrity' seminar series.
-Institute Staff and Students are also encouraged to attend the various research seminars, talks and workshops held across the Biomedical Research Campus and elsewhere within the University.
-Students at the Institute will be members of the University’s Postgraduate School of Life Sciences (PSLS) who offer a wide variety of core skills and professional development training.
-Visit the Researcher Development page on the PSLS website for more information. |
+Seminars & classes | All first-year postgraduate students at the Institute are encouraged to participate in the 'Stem Cell Discussion Course', which occurs weekly during term time.
+Student/PostDoc seminars are held each Monday, at which one Postgraduate student and one PostDoc present their work to other members of the Institute.
+These seminars are an important part of the PhD journey and a chance to hear about the wide range of research being carried out within the Institute.
+Other Institute-wide seminars are generally held weekly, with talks delivered by researchers within the Department as well as visiting speakers.
+All students in the Institute are expected to attend these internal and external seminars held within the Jeffrey Cheah Biomedical Centre, including the 'Research Culture and Integrity' seminar series.
+The Institute Postgraduate Student Committee organise further student-led seminars and events for students within the Institute.
+Students are also encouraged to attend the various research seminars, talks and workshops held across the Biomedical Research Campus and elsewhere within the University. |

-Small group teaching | Regular lab meetings within the research group. |
+Small group teaching | Weekly lab meetings within the research group. |

-Journal clubs | This varies according to the lab the student has chosen. |
+Journal clubs | This varies according to the research group that the student has chosen. |

-Posters and Presentations | Throughout their PhD, students will give research talks and poster presentations within the Institute.
-All PhD students at the Cambridge Stem Cell Institute are expected to participate in the annual 'CSCI PhD Symposium', at which students entering their final year give an oral presentation, and all other postgraduate students are invited to present a poster. |
+Posters and Presentations | Throughout their PhD studies, students will give research talks and poster presentations at the institute.
+Depending on the research group, there are often opportunities to attend and present at external conferences.
+All PhD students at the Cambridge Stem Cell Institute are expected to participate in the annual 'CSCI PhD Symposium', where students entering their final year give an oral presentation, and all other postgraduate students are invited to present a poster. |

 Feedback